OctoMap/octomap/octomap/README.md

 under Windows although this has not been tested in-depth.
 Feedback is welcome.

-To compile the library you need cmake (http://www.cmake.org).
+To compile the library you need cmake (http://www.cmake.org) and either MinGW or Visual Studio.

 ### MinGW ###